OnoArnaldo/py-report-generator/README.md

 > `Report` can have multiple pages, and only `pages`
 >
 > `Page`, `row` and `column` can have multiples `row`, `column`, `text` and `image`

+> For more complex example, please go to the end of this document

 ## XML data